TheManOfTeel/Golf-Player-Time-Management/GPTM Mobile App/README.md

 * Players app displays helpful hints based on location, and allows for notification to the cloud for services and assistance.
 * Players app display player history and dashboard
+## Adam and Eli authored the user authentication.
+Restructuring needed to take place so they are not listed for this contribution but credit needs to be given where credit is due.